Sharonayodele/budget_analysis/README.md

 ## Data Transformation

-The major transformation to be done is joining the the tables
+The major transformation to be done is joining the tables using SQL

----SQL

--- big table
+--- SQL

 SELECT
 e.employee_id,
 e.first_name,